YashzAlphaGeek/Design-Patterns/README.md

 Tips:
 Use this pattern when there is multiple parameters in the constructor.

+### Prototype Design Pattern

+Prototype pattern refers to creating duplicate object while keeping performance in mind.

+Example:
+- Bookshop
+- Fetching of data from Database

+Tips:
+Creation of multiple prototype from a single prototype

+- Shallow Cloning
+- Deep Cloning

 ## Dive Into Structural Patterns
 ### Adapter Design Pattern